archisoftconsulting/vagrantbox-starter/README.md

 D:\vagrantbox> vagrant up
 ```
 ## How to fine tune the vagrantbox for best performance
 Allocate at least 50-60% of your total RAM and 50-60% of your total CPU core to the vbox.
+You can change the RAM at vagrantfile or manually adjust the virtualBox setting.

 ## How to install new software and ensure it can transfer to other vagrantbox
 Several ways to do this: